 Many amateur players use Chinese rubber as a backhand rubber to block and push the ball.
 The chinese rubber is hard, and less sensitive to the spin.
 They profit this property to use Chinese rubber as a “dead rubber” to safely push the ball.
-However, for long term, it’s not good for your Backhand.
-If you want to use your backhand as a weapon to attack, you should use tensor rubber.
+However, for the long term, it’s not good for your Backhand.
+If you want to use your backhand as a weapon to attack, you should use a Tensor rubber.
 Chinese rubbers are designed for Forehand attack, but not for the passive Backhand.

-Should I buy National Chinese rubber?
+Should I buy the National Chinese rubber?

-The dealer profits the fact that everyone wants to improve their table tennis and make many rubber version with high price.
+The dealer profits the fact that everyone wants to improve their table tennis and make many rubber version with a high price.
 It’s a waste of money.
 Ask yourself, even Zhang Jike gives you his setup (his true blade and rubber), can you play table tennis like him?
 No, it’s even worse as the rubber is too hard for you, you don’t have the feel of the ball, you can’t adapt to his heavy blade and you play worse.

 So why spend thousands of dollars to buy national chinese rubber?